 Wrist arthroscopy is an effective way to diagnose and treat many problems inside the wrists.
 At Ortho 1 Medical Group, the team of exemplary hand and wrist specialists frequently performs wrist arthroscopy to identify problems and promptly treat them using minimally invasive techniques.
 If you have wrist pain, schedule your appointment online today.
-You can also call the office in La Jolla or Chula Vista, California, directly.
+You can also call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, directly.

 Wrist arthroscopy is a surgical procedure to evaluate and treat problems in and around your wrist.
 In this procedure, your surgeon threads an arthroscope, a thin tube with an internal camera, through a small wrist puncture.

 Your surgeon views your inner wrist on a monitor.
 They can evaluate the wrist joints and diagnose problems without making large incisions.

 If you need treatment, for example, cyst removal, your surgeon makes another puncture in your wrist.
 They move thin surgical instruments through the puncture and perform the repair as they watch the inside of your wrist on the monitor.

 After completing the repairs, your surgeon withdraws the surgical tools and places a small stitch to close the punctures.
 They may apply a bandage, cast, splint, or brace after the procedure.

 Ortho 1 Medical Group will suggest wrist arthroscopy if you have wrist pain that hasn’t responded to conservative treatment.
 During wrist arthroscopy, they can find the particular source of your pain and treat it during the same surgery.
 The many conditions treatable during wrist arthroscopy include:

 The exact surgical tools used depend upon the condition.
 During arthroscopy, surgeons can remove, tighten, and reconnect tissue.
 They can also remove, realign, and stabilize bones using internal fixation tools (pins and screws).